- 1 How Do People Injured in Accidents Find Lawyers?

 How Do People Injured in Accidents Find Lawyers?

-People injured in accidents come to us from one of the following four ways:
+People injured in accidents come to us from one of the following four sources:

 With the exception of referrals, potential injury clients have no loyalty.
 They often contact several accident lawyers and will retain the first lawyer who responds.
 Even accident clients who have been referred to an injury lawyer should be retained immediately.

 What Is the Cost of Not Retaining Personal Injury Clients Fast Enough?

 With an average settlement value of $60,000, if you miss just one accident case, it can cost you a legal fee of $20,000 or more depending upon your state.

 It has been estimated that personal injury attorneys miss 27% of calls.
 I have seen some law firms miss even more accident clients than that when they are not signed up fast enough.